AFCON 2025: Bad news for Nigeria as Super Eagles star confirms injury blow

 - The 28-year-old goalkeeper’s mistakes against Tunisia have intensified calls for him to be benched

-- Nwabali could be benched for Nigeria’s final group game against Uganda
+- Nwabali could be benched for Nigeria’s final group game against the Red Devils

-Nigeria’s preparations at the 2025 Africa Cup of Nations have suffered a worrying setback following revelations that first-choice goalkeeper Stanley Nwabali has been battling injuries throughout the tournament.
+Nigeria’s preparations for the next match at the 2025 Africa Cup of Nations have suffered a worrying setback following revelations that first-choice goalkeeper Stanley Nwabali has been battling injuries throughout the tournament.

 Concerns over Nwabali’s fitness first emerged before the tournament kicked off when his coach at South African club Chippa United revealed that the goalkeeper was managing multiple injuries.